idealista/java_role/README.md

 CentOS 8 | `1.8.0`
 CentOS 8 | `11` (default)

-Other OpenJDK implementations out of GNU/Linux distributions streams are not officially supported, but it's easy use this role too adding extra repositories (see vars/ in AdoptOpenJDK and Corretto directories).
+Other OpenJDK implementations out of GNU/Linux distributions streams are not officially supported, but it's easy use this role too adding extra repositories (see vars/ in AdoptOpenJDK/Temurin and Corretto directories).

 ### Adding certificates into Java's truststore